 Length of stay

-Patients aged 80+; in ASA grades 3 and 4, and with two or more comorbidities had longer LOS (Suppplementary Tables A2.a and A2.b).
+Patients aged 80+; in ASA grades 3 and 4, and with two or more comorbidities had longer LOS (Appendix 1, Table 26 and Appendix 1, Table 27).
 Shorter LOS was seen in private hospitals or private treatment centres, and better quality of life scores (EQ5D).
 Hospitals with 100 or more beds available overnight for trauma and orthopaedics had longer LOS for THR than hospitals with less than 35 beds.
 Knee implants different than bicondylar (unicondylar, hinged, linked, custom or preassembled) had shorter LOS for patients undergoing knee surgery.

 OHS and OKS change

-Greater absolute change of OHS and OKS was associated with better pre-operative EQ5D score (Suppplementary Tables A3.a and A3.b).
+Greater absolute change of OHS and OKS was associated with better pre-operative EQ5D score (Appendix 1, Table 28 and Appendix 1, Table 29).
 Greater change in OHS was associated with bigger femoral head size (≥44 mm) and less deprived areas.
 Patients aged 60+ had greater change in OKS score.
 Smaller improvements were associated with worse condition for operation (ASA grade 3 and 4), and patients with comorbidities for both OHS and OKS outcomes.

 Complications at 6-months

-Older patients (80-84, 85 or older), with comorbidities and worse ASA grades had higher probabilities to develop a complication in the following 6 months (Suppplementary Tables A4.a and A4.b).
+Older patients (80-84, 85 or older), with comorbidities and worse ASA grades had higher probabilities to develop a complication in the following 6 months (Appendix 1, Table 30 and Appendix 1, Table 31).
 Thromboprophylaxis based on aspirin and less than 200 hip replacements per year in the hospital were also related with complications at 6-months.
 Fewer complications were associated with minimally invasive hip replacement surgery.
 For TKR, private treatment centres and unicondylar, hinged, linked, custom or preassembled implants had a lower percentage of complications at 6 months.

 Variation in outcomes